Semrush helps you:

 Keyword Frequency

-Keyword Frequency is just like it sounds: It’s how many times your keyword appears in your content.
+Keyword Frequency is just like it sounds: It’s how many times your primary keyword appears in your content.

 Google may deny that using the same keyword multiple times helps.
 But SEO pros with experience will tell you that it definitely works.